appbaseio/reactive-manual/content/docs/advanced/CustomQuery.md

 ### Not familiar to Elasticsearch?

 You need to write a custom query but haven't worked with Elasticsearch.
-Okay, as a super quick primer, Elasticsearch is a data store cum search engine with a NoSQL JSON data model.
+Okay, as a super quick primer, Elasticsearch is a data store search engine with a NoSQL JSON data model.

 The docs link above is a good way to explore ElasticSearch in depth.
 Another alternative to get started with the query syntax is [Mirage](https://opensource.appbase.io/mirage), a GUI for composing Elasticsearch queries.